ceramicnetwork/.github/README.md

 - Access a worldwide graph of linked information
 - Build relationships between Ceramic documents by referencing the `DocID` of other documents
 - Use Ceramic documents as a metadata, discovery, and routing layer for off-network data by publishing schemas, definitions, and endpoints

-**Strong security and verifiability**
-- Documents are immutable, append-only logs of linked IPFS records that are signed by the owner’s DID for verifiability and anchored in a blockchain for strict ordering.
-- Documents are identified by a `DocID`, which never changes.
-DocIDs are deterministically generated from the hash of the genesis record.
-- Record content can be backed up to any type of data warehouse, such as decentralized storage (i.e. Filecoin) or cloud databases (i.e. SQL server).

 **Flexible deployment options**
 - Run Ceramic on the cloud or locally in-browser